-Please see Common Area Expectations for student behaviors in all locations Freshmen are not eligible for the unassigned period privileges and are assigned study halls.
+\\Please see Common Area Expectations for student behaviors in all locations Freshmen are not eligible for the unassigned period privileges and are assigned study halls.

 Action: The administration may rescind unassigned period privileges for any academic, disciplinary and/or attendance reasons.
 Students must attend all required school programs scheduled during the student's unassigned period.
-Parents/guardians may also request that the district rescind privileges at any time by contacting the Assistant Principal.